Overview

 file.template(template_path: str, dst: str, args: Dict<String, Value>, autoescape: bool) -> None

-The file.template method reads a Jinja2 template file from disk, fill in the variables using args
+The file.template method reads a Jinja2 template file from disk, fill in the variables using args and then write it to the destination specified.

 If the destination file doesn’t exist it will be created (if the parent directory exists).
 If the destination file does exist it will be overwritten.

-dictionary currently supports values of: int
+The args dictionary currently supports values of: int, str, and List.

-will perform HTML character escapes according to the OWASP XSS guidelines
+autoescape when True will perform HTML character escapes according to the OWASP XSS guidelines

 file.timestomp